ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/create-custom-sensitive-info-type-edm.md

 At this point, you have defined a schema and rule package for sensitive data.

-## Part 2: Install and use the EDM Upload Agent tool
+## Part 2: Index and upload the sensitive data

 During this phase, you set up a custom security group and user account, install the EDM Upload Agent tool, index the sensitive data, and then upload the indexed data.